Using the NEHGS Library

 - Request manuscripts and rare books.
 Accessible only to NEHGS members, the contents of the R. Stanton Avery Special Collections may be searched through our library catalog.
 Items may be requested ahead of time and made ready for your visit by contacting firstname.lastname@example.org.
 Learn more about accessing our Special Collections.

 - Book a consultation (at least two weeks in advance).
 Our experts can assist you with just about any kind of genealogical inquiry.
-Consultations may be conducted in person at our library or over the phone and may be scheduled for 30 minutes to two hours.
+Consultations may be conducted in person at our library, over the phone, or online and may be scheduled for 30 minutes to two hours.
 NEHGS members receive special pricing on consultations.
 Schedule your consultation today or contact email@example.com for more information.
+NEHGS also offers a Personal Genealogist for the Day service of five hours at the library.
+Please contact firstname.lastname@example.org to see if this is the right service for you and your research project.

 - Check our calendar.
 Plan your visit to coincide with an NEHGS lecture or other educational event.
 Many of these are free and open to the public.
 We also hold a New Visitor Welcome Tour at the start of every month.